Frequently Asked Questions

 The Principal will review the child’s records.
 During the initial visit the principal, classroom teacher and therapists will observe the child and determine if the placement will meet the child’s educational and therapeutic needs.
 The parent will be informed of the school’s decision to accept or not accept their child at the end of visit.

-The child can start as soon as The Gateway School receives the IEP and as soon as transportation can be set up the school district.
+The child can start as soon as Alpha School receives the IEP and as soon as transportation can be set up by the school district.

 The decision to seek placement at The Gateway School is the responsibility of the IEP team with is composed of the parents/guardians, child study team members, and other professionals with expertise relevant to the student’s education plan.
 All applications must come from the sending district through a local Child Study Team.
 The team sends Gateway a packet with the child’s reports and IEP.
 The principal or supervisor of instruction will review the reports to determine if the child seems appropriate for the Gateway program.
 If so, they will schedule an intake visit for the child and the parents.
 After the intake, Gateway’s staff will decide if they feel they can provide an appropriate program for the child, and will subsequently notify the sending district CST of their decision.